box/box-python-sdk-gen/docs/user_collaborations.md

 ### Arguments

 - collaboration_id `str`
-  - The ID of the collaboration
+  - The ID of the collaboration Example: "1234"
-  - Used as `collaboration_id` in path `path` of the API call
-- headers `DeleteCollaborationByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns